 Like most nursery furniture companies these days, Munire is sold under a variety of aliases.
 Baby Cache is a Babies R Us exclusive and features cribs between $400 and $500.
 Basically, Baby Cache is Munire Lite—similar designs, but less fancy detailing.
 The downside?
 Baby Cache doesn’t have the accessories Munire offers (such as night stands) and finishes are limited.

 So how to rate Munire?
 The new Munire seems to be garnering mostly positive feedback from our readers, so we’ll tick up their rating a bit this year.
-But the quality control holds this brand back from getting a top rating.
+But the quality control and shipping damage holds this brand back from getting a top rating.
 Rating: B